 At our school our aim is to enable every child to make a positive contribution to the world both now and in the future.
-PSHE (Personal, Social, Health and Economic Education) together with SMSC (Spiritual, Moral, Cultural and Social education) and British Values, ensures pupils’ current learning helps prepare them for their life ahead.
+PSHE (Personal, Social, Health and Economic Education) together with SMSC (Spiritual, Moral, Cultural and Social education) and British Values, ensure pupils’ current learning helps prepare them for their life ahead.
 By teaching pupils to stay safe and healthy, and by building self-esteem, resilience and empathy, an effective PSHE programme can tackle barriers to learning and raise aspirations.

 PSHE is taking place all the time in our school.
 It is reflected in the aims of the school and in our school environment.
 However, time is also given for PSHE to be taught as a discrete subject in every year group.
-We use the Leeds Scheme of Work for PSHE ‘You, Me and PSHE’ as a basis for our teaching.

 PSHE Celebration Day - January 23rd 2019